Cloud Best Practices: Connect Production Storefront

 To send requests from your production storefront, you need to add some configurations both to it and the Medusa application deployed on Cloud.
 Otherwise, you'll receive an error when trying to send requests from the storefront.

-This guide lists the changes to make in your Medusa application and storefront to allow sending requests from the storefront.
+The following sections list the changes to make in your Medusa application and storefront to allow sending requests from the storefront.
 While the guide uses the Next.js Starter Storefront as an example, the steps are generally similar for any storefront.

 Changes in Your Medusa Application#